Kitchen and Other Stories

 Do the clothes smell of conkers?

 Laundry detergents have fragrance added to them to smell nice.
-This however, also adds to indoor pollution.
+This, however, also adds to indoor pollution.
 I stopped using fabric conditioners for this reason.
-When washing with conkers only, you do end up with a mild smell of conkers, if you put the clothes to your nose.
-I usually add essential oils either to the liquid or in the final spin and drain.
+When washing with conkers only, you do end up with a mild smell of conkers if you put the clothes to your nose.
+I usually add essential oils either to the liquid or to the final spin-and-drain.

 More Foraging and Sustainable Living